fedora-copr/copr/frontend/docs/api_2/source/index.rst

     {
         "_links": {
             "self": {
-                "href": "<url which was used to obtain current collection>" },
+                "href": "<url which was used to obtain the object>" },
             "<relation name>": {
                 "href": "<relation url>"